Walking Aids for The Elderly Explained

 There are accessories that you could add or could be built into your walking aid as well.
 Shopping baskets or bags are great if you want space for your things when you go out, while a tray would be convenient if you want somewhere to place your food or drink.
 There are also wire baskets that allow you to transport more of your belongings as you walk around.

 Clearwell Mobility can help you choose the right fit for your needs.
-You can browse through our walking aids for elderly users or contact us at 01444 253 300 to get recommendations on what fits you best.
+You can browse through our walking aids for elderly users Here or Find/Contact Us below for more expert information.

 How Mobility Aids Keep The Elderly Safe

 Nowadays, it’s very common for older people to use some form of mobility aid in their daily lives.
-This includes bathroom grab rails, stair lifts, wheelchairs for seniors, and so forth.
+This includes grab rails, stairlifts, wheelchairs for seniors, and so forth.
 All of these help make life much easier for the elderly and aid in preventing potential accidents when performing everyday tasks such as walking and bathing.

-However, around 30 per cent of mobility equipment doesn’t see use, because they are a poor fit for the user, as well as their surroundings.
+However, around 30% of mobility equipment doesn’t see use, because they are a poor fit for the user, as well as their surroundings.
 Thus, it’s important to ensure that any mobility aids have the right measurements in order to maximise safety.

 If you’re looking for the best walking aids for the elderly in the UK, look no further.
 Our store here at Clearwell Mobility will definitely have what you need.
 For enquiries on our products and services, feel free to get in touch!